knowinginner/recipe-book/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to Childrens recipes and food stories for fun
 draft:
 tags:
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+See the [Childrens Recipes](https://knowinginner.github.io/recipe-book/) for how to get started.